AnimeshNilawar/News-App/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), allowing for open collaboration and innovation in the spirit of shared knowledge.

 ## Contact